emmilymcdonald/MAT4376-project-2-team-3/AB_DataSet/task_1/01-All_Histograms.md

 &nbsp;

 There is an overall uniform distrubtion for both graphs.
-Graph 1 shows the time both the control and treatment groups accessed the website.
+Graph 1 shows the time both the control and treatment groups accessed the website and were converted.
-Graph 2 shows the days both the control and treatment groups accessed the website, with the lowest values on the first and end date.
+Graph 2 shows the days both the control and treatment groups accessed the website and were converted, with the lowest values on the first and end date.